TrevorCharlesMiller/static-site-template/README.md

 ## Create Infrastructure

+Register your domain through AWS Route 53.
+Once your domain is registered a new Hosted Zone will be created with two default records.
+There is no need to alter these.

 [Terraform](https://www.terraform.io) is used to create the necessary infrastructure on AWS to deploy the site.

-The resources created are 2 AWS S3 buckets, a Route 53 hosted zone and two DNS records.
-You will need an S3 bucket for 'yourdomain.com' as well as 'www.yourdomain.com' and a DNS record for each.
+The resources created are 2 AWS S3 buckets, and two DNS records on the Hosted Zone for your domain name.
+Terraform will create an S3 bucket for `yourdomain.com` as well as `www.yourdomain.com` to redirect to `yourdomain.com` and a DNS record for each.

 ### Steps to Run

-You will need to update your domain name in the terraform variables file: `terraform.tfvars`.
+You will need to update your domain name and hosted zone id in the terraform variables file: `terraform.tfvars`.

 Change into the `terraform` directory and initialize Terraform
 ```